-There are system-wide email distribution lists (Google Groups) available for intra-campus communications.
+There are system-wide email distribution lists available for intra-campus communications.
 Use of these lists is limited to communication necessary to support normal academic and administrative operations of EC.
 System-wide email distribution lists should only be used for critical and timely information concerning EC.
-Organizations, committees and other working groups can create and manage private mailing lists (Google Groups) which include their group members.

 - 1. Faculty and staff authorized by the Provost or the CFO shall have access to the system-wide email lists based on their specific roles and job related duties.
-They should use these system-wide email lists only for their specific work related communications.
+They should use these system-wide email lists only for their specific work-related communications.
 Personal or other types of mass emails should not be distributed via system-wide email lists. - 2.
-Faculty and staff members may request approval for any communication of campus-wide interest as follows: - On academic matters: send your request to the Provost - On business matters: send your request to the CFO - On all other matters: send your request to the Director of Marketing and
+Faculty and staff members may request approval for any communication of campus-wide interest as follows:

-Communication.
+- On academic matters: send your request to the Provost - o On business matters: send your request to the CFO - On all other matters: send your request to the Director of Marketing and Strategic Communication.
 If approved, the requested communication will be distributed.